 From Reception upwards children are awarded Dojo points for displaying the behaviour required to be a good learner using the shared language around our characters.
 Parents are able to see this information as it appears on classdojo.com or on a mobile app.
-At milestones such as 100 points a certificate is awarded in assembly on a Friday which parents are invited to attend.
+At milestones such as 100 points a certificate is awarded in assembly on a Friday.
 To keep this process fair, the numbers of points given by teachers is closely monitored.

-From Year 2, 'Negative' points are given for red cards and are automatically deducted from totals.
-Year 6 children also receive a negative point for failing to complete homework.
+From Year 1, 'Negative' points are given for red cards and are automatically deducted from totals.
+Year 5 & 6 children also receive a negative point for failing to complete homework as well as positive points for completing it.
 As a school, in line with our positive ethos, we ensure that negative points count for less than 10% of all behaviour points recorded with regular monitoring.
+For every

-For every 'Needs Work' Dojo there is a corresponding skill that can earn positive Dojo points, e.g children who fail to bring their PE kit receive a needs work Dojo point worth zero; children who bring their PE kit receive a Dojo point worth one.
+'Needs Work' Dojo there is a corresponding skill that can earn positive Dojo points, e.g children who fail to bring their PE kit receive a needs work Dojo point worth zero; children who bring their PE kit receive a Dojo point worth one.